rohan-darji/IphoneCalculatorXML/README.md

 ## Notes
 - I endeavored to emulate both the layout and color theme of an iOS calculator app.
-- While constructing the user interface with Jetpack Compose, I initially faced some hurdles, particularly when it came to assigning specific weights to the buttons.
-This was a novel experience for me.
-However, with time and perseverance, I was able to successfully navigate through these challenges.
+- I encountered some challenges with the Kotlin Android extensions and the binding of the XML to the Kotlin file.
+However, I was able to swiftly find a solution.

 ## License